Locate a grave MUSEUM OF THE FALLEN

 Achaemenid EmpireAchaemenid Persia

-Conquest · Overreach The world's first superpower — ruled from a palace its conqueror torched in a single night.
+Conquest · Overreach The world's first superpower — its ceremonial capital Persepolis torched by Alexander the Great in 330 BCE, a single night that ended two centuries of Persian rule.

 330 BCE b.
 550 BCE · 220 years